redox-os/website/content/news/this-month-250630.md

 - (build-system) Wildan Mubarok fixed Redoxer on Linux and MacOSX
 - (build-system) Wildan Mubarok reduced the Redoxer Docker image size
 - (build-system) Wildan Mubarok implemented dynamic search of the QEMU UEFI firmware for Linux distributions and MacOSX Brew to fix a QEMU problem with different firmware locations on package systems
-- (build-system) Wildan Mubarok disabled the Redox toolchain building if the Podman Build is used on MacOSX
+- (build-system) Wildan Mubarok improved the support for ARM64 host systems
 - (build-system) Wildan Mubarok updated the GitLab CI to Ubuntu 24.04 to fix the Redox toolchain
 - (build-system) auronandace added spaces in the Podman and Native build bootstrap scripts for consistant formatting
 - (build-system) Petr Hrdina implemented support for multiple items on recipe target commands (`make r.recipe1,recipe2`) and fixed the high slowness of the `scripts/category.sh` script in the Podman Build